 Day Three: Dead Sea to Madaba 50km

 This route is a tough climb.
-At 45km in length, it leads you from 400m below sea level to over 1,000m in height with absolutely nothing in between.
-Make sure you’re well stocked up with food and water as there’s nowhere to stock up en-route, although you will no doubt be offered sustenance (and a lift!) from other travellers, such is the hospitable nature of Jordan’s people.
+At 45km in length, it leads you from 400m below sea level to over 1,000m above, with absolutely no flat in between.
+Make sure you’re well stocked up with food and water as there’s nowhere to refuel en-route.
+That said, you will no doubt be offered sustenance (and a lift!) from other travellers – such is the hospitable nature of virtually all Jordanians and their incredulity that anyone might want to ride a bicycle through their country.

 Day Four: Madaba to Karak 100km

-The road out is mainly flat for the first section until you reach the top of the famous Wadi Mujib – “Jordan’s Grand Canyon”.
+The road out is mainly flat for the first section until you reach the top of the famous Wadi Mujib, referred to, at least by the tourist board, as “Jordan’s Grand Canyon”.

 Day Five: Karak to Dana Nature Reserve 99km